betler/g-mail-relay-api/README.md

 With this data the following server matching algorithm is performed:

-1. Application ID takes precedence over from so if this id is not null, the message type is retrieved from the message.
+1. Application ID takes precedence over from address so if this id is not null, the message type is retrieved from the message.
 2. If both message application id AND message type match any of the server configuration, this one is selected.
 3. If only application id matches a given configuration, this could happen because:
    - Email message type is null: then a configuration with an application id but no message type is searched.
 If found, it is selected